 Yes!
 You can make the pesto up to two days ahead.
 You can cook the pasta a day or two in advance and store in the refrigerator.
 If you want to make the whole salad ahead of time you can up to a day ahead; however, I would wait to add the tomatoes to the salad at the last minute so they are fresh.

 Yes!
 I would cook the pasta in water.
 Add the veggies and pesto to a pan and cook them until they start to wilt.
 Add the pasta to the veggies and combine using pasta water to loosen the mixture.
 Add the mozzarella, lemon zest, and fresh basil at the end.
+If you prefer warm pasta, then try the Creamy Italian Sausage Pasta!

-Tortellini Pesto Pasta Salad (GF)
+Tortellini Pasta Salad With Pesto

 Do You Want to Save This Recipe?